thinkC/react-groceries-app/README.md

 # Grocery Inventory Tracker

-This is a Single Page Application (SPA) built using React and context api; with this app you will be able to Grocery Inventory Store that tracks expiration and quantity.
+This is a Single Page Application (SPA) built using React and context api.
+In this tutorial you will be able to build a  Grocery Inventory Store that tracks expiration and quantity.
 We will be able to create, read, update and delete items created.

 ## Setup